April 23, 2020

 Instructors should respond to inquiries concerning the forms that academic dishonesty may take in the particular kinds of work required in their courses.
 Also, instructors are responsible for detecting instances of academic dishonesty and dealing with suspected instances according to the procedures adopted by the faculty.
 Those procedures are designed to make the responsibility of judging and penalizing instances of suspected academic dishonesty a collegiate matter.

-(approved April 1991, amended/edited March 2007, September 2010)
+(approved April 1991, amended/edited March 2007, September 2010, September 2014, January 2019)

 Regularized procedures and standards exist for reporting, investigating, and adjudicating alleged instances of academic dishonesty.
 These procedures and standards are maintained by the Academic Infractions Board (AIB).